Madeira: the island of sun, sea and eternal youth?

 Levada Da Serra Do Faial is one of the gentler ones – there are no hills to contend with and it’s almost entirely enclosed by forest.
 And that forest is alive with fragrance, from the sinus-clearing eucalyptus to the herbaceous bay laurel.
 The latter is synonymous with the island’s signature dish, the espetada, where beef is skewered onto branches of the plant to soak up the smoky flavour of the charred leaves as it cooks.

 Eliseu, my softly spoken guide who also happened to live nearby, knew these forests inside out.
 He would sweep up handfuls of herbs and point out flowers that I wouldn’t have looked twice at, explaining their medicinal properties.
 Soon, we were deep in conversation about food – what else, when just about everything seemed to be edible?
-By the time we got to the end of our short trek, I was more than primed for supper and has unknowingly undergone a mini digital detox, having forgotten to take out my phone for snaps.
+By the time we got to the end of our short trek, I was more than primed for supper and had unknowingly undergone a mini digital detox, having forgotten to take out my phone for snaps.
 I honestly couldn’t tell you the last time that happened.

 I had another dose of nature before the spa – an early morning session of outdoor yoga in the forests of Fanal to the north west of the island.
-Here was old Madeira in all its glory: the moss and lichen-laden branches of the laurel trees have become twisted and gnarly with age, seemingly untouched since the beginning of time.
+Here was old Madeira in all its glory: the moss- and lichen-laden branches of the laurel trees have become twisted and gnarly with age, seemingly untouched since the beginning of time.
 With wisps of fog perpetually clinging to their ghostly form, they looked hauntingly beautiful.

 Despite the peaceful surroundings, it was hard to get into a meditative frame of mind.
 A chill persisted in the air and curious chaffinches kept trying to get onto my mat.
-But then my instructor Mercedes brought out her sound bowl, struck it a handful of times, and suddenly I was focused on breathing in the fresh morning air, all distractions disintegrated in the deep vibrations.
+But then my instructor Mercedes brought out her sound bowl, struck it a handful of times, and suddenly I was focused on breathing in the fresh morning air, all distractions disintegrating in the deep vibrations.

 By the time I made it down the mountain for a picnic breakfast at Miradouro da Eira da Achada, a viewpoint overlooking the rugged north coast in Ribeira da Janela, I was positively refreshed.
 Just as well: the return to Funchal was off road, through the heart of the island, with herds of grazing cattle providing additional obstacles.
 (Come to think of it, maybe that’s why I was so tense by the time I got to my massage.)

 Post-spa, I had just one more day to soak up all the joys of island life, so I headed west to Calheta.
 It’s a tiny town, the main strip of which you can cover in about 15 minutes on foot, but it’s home to two things of note.
-First, Engenhos da Calheta, one of Madeira’s oldest rum house, which still makes its insanely delicious spirit using pure sugar cane juice, squeezed out of the island-grown canes using a traditional press.
+First, Engenhos da Calheta, one of Madeira’s oldest rum houses, which still makes its insanely delicious spirit using pure sugar cane juice, squeezed out of the island-grown canes using a traditional press.
 I tasted one of the aged rums at 11am and its blend of honey and candied fruit notes were intoxicating, quite aside from the ABV.

 Calheta is also home to one of just a handful of sandy beaches in Madeira.
 It’s man-made, lining the edges of a lagoon, and completely packed.
 I made a beeline for the town’s natural beaches instead; I may have had to hobble over some pebbles to get to the sea, but at least there was no jostling for space once I was there.
 Just dips in the cool water followed by the warmth of the sun, on repeat, like nature’s spa circuit.